A tibble: 613,744 × 83

 sci_win = sum(scibetter >= 0),

-per_scibetter = 100*(sci_win/students))
+per_scibetter = 100*(sci_win/students))answer

 # Work out when more time spent in language lessons than maths lessons